like-a-freedom/rusty-intervals-mcp/README.md

 ### Quick Setup for VSCode with Copilot

 VSCode with GitHub Copilot supports MCP servers starting from version 1.x.
-Here's how to integrate rusty-intervals:
+Here's how to integrate rusty-intervals-mcp:

 #### Step 1: Configure MCP Server